revgrid/revgrid/etc/revgrid.api.md

     invalidateVerticalAll(scrollDimensionAsWell: boolean): void;
     // (undocumented)
     isActiveColumnFullyVisible(activeIndex: number): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration isActiveColumnVisible(activeIndex: number): boolean;
+    isActiveColumnVisible(activeIndex: number): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration isDataColumnVisible(columnIndex: number): boolean;
+    isDataColumnVisible(columnIndex: number): boolean;
     // (undocumented)
     isDataRowVisible(rowIndex: number, subgrid: Subgrid<BCS, SF>): boolean;
     // (undocumented)
     isLastColumnVisible(): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration isRowVisible(rowIndex: number): boolean;
+    isRowVisible(rowIndex: number): boolean;
     // (undocumented)
     get lastScrollableActiveColumnIndex(): number | undefined;